ktnishide/dnx-test/README.md

 - No need to use an external database, just hold the data in memory.
 - No need to design the UI.
 - Ensure the app runs in docker is accessible through port `8000`.
 We'll test using it.
 - After you finish part 1, create a Pull Request and start part 2 from a new branch.
 Once you finish part 2, create another Pull Request.
+To summarise, we expect to have one Pull Request for each part.